 Create a storage account

 Images of replicated machines are held in Azure storage.
 Azure VMs are created from the storage when you fail over from on-premises to Azure.
 The storage account must be in the same region as the Recovery Services vault.

 - In the Azure portal menu, select Create a resource > Storage > Storage account - blob, file, table, queue.

 - In Create storage account, enter a name for the account.
 The name you choose must be unique within Azure, be from 3 to 24 characters long, and only use lowercase letters and numbers.
 For this tutorial, use contosovmsacct1910171607.

 - In Account kind, select Storage (general-purpose v1).
 Don't select blob storage.

 - In Replication, select the default Read-access geo-redundant storage for storage redundancy.
-Leave the Secure transfer required setting as Disabled.

 - In Performance, select Standard.
 Next, in Access tier, select the default option of Hot.

 - In Subscription, choose the subscription in which you want to create the new storage account.